mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 The primary objective was written out as follows:

 _We want to re-design our product alert emails, but need to do so from an informed position.
-To help us identify <mark>where we should prioritise our efforts</mark>, we should speak to our customers in order to <mark>establish why</mark> some customers click out and apply for credit from our product alert emails, and why some do not complete this journey._
+To help us identify where we should prioritise our efforts, we should speak to our customers in order to establish why some customers click out and apply for credit from our product alert emails, and why some do not complete this journey._

 The above was deliberately intended to be nice and broad, and sets the general direction of travel—the orientation—for a more detailed set of secondary objectives.